AlessioCampanelli/enel-demo/README.md

 ## Mock Local Server

 - install Mockoon (available here: https://mockoon.com/)
-- go to `lib/mocks` folder and copy the json response you find in mockoon
+- go to `lib/mocks/enel-mock.json` and import this json file in mockoon and run it (you can access to localhost:3000/)
 - run with `--flavor dev`

 ## Re Generate Serialization Models (using json_serializable)